-Join Greg Sowell for an in-depth discussion in this video HTTPS, part of Foundations of Networking: Protocols and CLI Tools.
+Join Greg Sowell for an in-depth discussion in this video HTTPS, part of Networking Foundations: Protocols and CLI Tools.

 - HTTPS is a method to encrypt standard HTTP traffic.
 This is accomplished in layer seven of the OSI model via transport layer security, TLS, or the older secure socket layer, SSL.
 It creates a secure conduit for communication between the client and the server.
 HTTPS is commonly used for banking, online purchases, and email, or anything and everything with sensitive and private data.
 Today, HTTPS is also starting to be used for more common services like search engines.